Filochet/secbench/doc/tutorials/storage_walkthrough.md

 The tutorial uses generated data, so that the notebook is self-contained.

 We generate a 50MB dataset.
 This is not sufficient to get a taste of the performances achieved by the library.
-But, feel free to adapt the parameters to fit on your machine.
+But, feel free to adapt the parameters to test on your machine.

 ```{code-cell} ipython3
 capacity = 10_000